 So Many Architectural Patterns

-RMR was defined by Paul James back in 2008.
-His goal was to outline a way to build web apps in a RESTful way.
-Essentially, resources – say, for example, cupcakes – are mapped, modeled, and respond to standard HTTP methods (GET, POST, PUT, etc.).
-So, to get a cupcake with an id of 42 your route would be something like:
+RMR was defined by Paul James in 2008.
+Paul’s goal was to outline an approach for building web apps in a RESTful way.
+Essentially resources – for example, cupcakes – are mapped, modeled, and respond to standard HTTP methods (GET, POST, PUT, etc.).
+To get a cupcake with an id of 42 your route would be something like:

-I bet you’re asking, “So how’s that different from any other pattern?
-In Laravel I could make the same route.”
+You may be asking: “How’s that different from any other pattern?
+I could make the same route in Laravel.”

 That’s true, but the route isn’t the point.